Home

 But as I will always emphasise, this is not about saying Those over there who do that are no good, and ineffective at responding to conflict while We are 'superior' in our approach.
 That would not be in keeping with the Principle that we Challenge the behaviour and not the person - which would be to continue the ineffective communication and ineffective approach to conflict resolution.

-We all fail to do this.
-In our own way.
-At our own scale.
 We just aren't always able to adopt a more effective way.
 There must be a more effective way, because, as an approach to interpersonal conflict, trying to 'win' it doesn't work.
-Learning to observe and understand our responses and identify whether they are effective or not is what this website is designed to support.

-Click here for Mindtools Stress Management Masterclass With one there's just no competition.
+With one there's just no competition.
 With the other there's a constant 'game'.......though it's not as much fun as we normally associate with a game.
 It's more like a wearing, stressful, debilitating battle.

 We all do it.

-Thomas F. Crum talks a lot about the futility of treating conflict as a competition in his book - The Magic of Conflict: Turning a Life of Work into a Work of Art:
+Thomas F. Crum talks a lot about the futility of treating conflict as a competition in his book - The Magic of Conflict: Turning a Life of Work into a Work of Art

 Belief systems create boundaries. ............
 In a rigid belief system, anything that jeopardizes those boundaries must be defended against.
 One way to fulfill this constant need for defense is to attack other belief systems before they attack you.
 Belief systems are often a catalyst for violence.
 How many wars can we count that have been fought over religious beliefs and the stronger the fervor of the beliefs, the greater the violence.
 Much of the violence we experience daily, however, is going on internally.
 We are at war within, constantly defending our old beliefs from new and opposing beliefs and thoughts (even if these new thoughts are of our own making).
 We begin to witness where the root of all violence lives - within ourselves and our need to protect our belief systems.